- Purpose

 - Students must complete at least 50% of the total program course requirements through coursework (taken through the College or through transfer credit)

 - Students must complete at least 25% of the total program course requirements in residency at the College.
+Exceptions may be granted by a Program Director

 - Approvals and Notes